a2stuff/a2d/notes/testplan.md

 * Configure a IIe system with a 16MB RAMFactor card (e.g. GR8RAM from https://garrettsworkshop.com/) with a single 16MB partition.
 Apple > About This Apple II.
 Verify that the calculated memory size is accurate, i.e. it is not off by 64k.

+* Configure a system without a RAMWorks.
+Verify that the DA does not erroneously detect 16MB of RAMWorks memory.

 ## System Speed

 * Run System Speed DA.
 Click Normal then click OK.
 Verify DeskTop does not lock up.